wordofwarning/hazardmcr/index.md

 layout: homepage

-bigtext: "Welcome to Hazard 2012, Manchester's biennial spree of eccentricity.
+bigtext: "Welcome to Hazard, Manchester's biennial spree of eccentricity.
 We're now counting down the hours til we burst into the City Centre in a yellow stripey blaze!"

 ---